acook/hyperluminal_experiments/outer/README.markdown

 Outer
 =====

-`Outer` in Hyperluminal refers to the object encapsulating the current object.
+In Hyperluminal `outer` refers to the object encapsulating the current object.

 A simple example: